-Oregon governor sends state police to Portland for protests
+Oregon governor sends state police to Portland for Proud Boys rally, counter protests

 SALEM, Ore.
-(AP) — Oregon Gov. Kate Brown said Friday she’s sending state troopers and sheriffs deputies to Portland through the weekend to help police in the state’s largest city monitor a weekend rally in the city by the right-wing group Proud Boys and counter protests by liberal groups.
+(AP) — Oregon Gov. Kate Brown declared a state of emergency Friday as she announced that state troopers and sheriff’s deputies would be sent to Portland through the weekend to help police, in the state’s largest city, monitor a weekend rally by the right-wing group Proud Boys and counter protests by liberal groups

 Portland has been roiled by often violent protests for more than three months following the police killing of George Floyd in Minneapolis.